RIB ANATOMY

 • Functions:

-• Facilitates movement of the shoulder blade
+• Facilitates movement of your shoulder blade

 • Supports proper arm function

-• Stabilizes the shoulder
+• Stabilizes your shoulder

 FLOATING RIBS (ELEVENTH AND TWELFTH RIBS)